 What Are the Penalties if You Are Charged with Telephone Obstruction?

-Obstruction of telephone or telegraph service in Colorado is considered a class 1 misdemeanor with possible penalties of
+Obstruction of telephone or telegraph service in Colorado is considered a Class 1 Misdemeanor with possible penalties of jail time up to 364 days, a fine up to $1,000, or both.

 If domestic violence is suspected and there is probable cause, the arresting officer may add other charges.
 Domestic violence is not its own distinct crime, so an officer may charge the individual with other crimes, including assault, harassment, criminal trespassing, or other charges carrying their own potential penalties.